Playlist Curators

 see also: Writer/Journalist, Reviewer/Critic, Podcaster, Collector

-Jenny H. writes
+Jenny H. writes a mixtape from a friend

 “There's something I love about making a playlist.
 When I was young, I'd sit patiently by the radio with a blank cassette waiting to record my favorite songs.
 As a teenager in the early days of music downloads, I made mixes for friends on CDs decorated with Sharpie doodles.